 TIP.
 Fabrics, made of non-synthetic, natural materials (like cotton, rayon, linen, etc.) tend to shrink a bit in length after treatment like washing for example.
 You risk having them shorter than you want after they are washed.
 If you are not sure about the material your pants are made from, make sure you wash them before making the hem.

 So, when all the preparation is done, let’s make the hem.

 Leaving the allowance for the folding

 When I make a hem, I usually aim for the same look as the original.
-This is important when, for example, the pants have some decorative stitching elsewhere which matches the hem.
-I choose a thread that has the same colour and thickness as the original one.
+This is important when, for example, the pants have some decorative stitching elsewhere that matches the hem.
+I choose a thread that has the same color and thickness as the original one.